GPJS – Part 1: The Music

 The first scene tells the story of how a very young Joseph was fired up by various revival meetings to seek out authentic Christianity.
 Mormons call this event “The First Vision.”
 The very first song I wrote was “Have You Heard the News?”

-Over several years I worked on the musical off and on.
+Over several years I labored over the musical off and on.
 My adolescent ambition at the time rose no higher than to complete it and see if I could get the local Mormon congregations to perform a stage production of it.
 Then I would be fulfilled.

 Well, that never happened.

-I graduated from high school and headed off to BYU.
-I continued to work on it, occasionally perform some of it banging on the piano or strumming the guitar.
-At BYU I attempted to study Psychologist, then attempted to master Computer Science, then attempted to get married and have a kid—none of which stuck.
+I graduated from high school and headed off to Brigham Young University.
+I continued to work on it, occasionally performing some of it for my fellow students banging on the piano or strumming the guitar.
+At BYU I attempted to study Psychologist, then attempted to master Computer Science, then succeeded in getting married and having a kid—none of which stuck.

-Somewhere in there I completed General Prophet Joseph Smith, which I affectionately nicknamed GPJS.
+Somewhere in there I completed General Prophet Joseph Smith.
 Five years in the making.
 It seemed almost surreal to have it be finished after all that time.

 One of the last songs I wrote was a ballad.